Thomas Gann– Lincoln County Veterans’ Service Center

 How can I obtain a copy of my discharge papers?

 Discharges are kept on file by the Veterans Service Center, the County Clerks Office, the State office of the Department of Veterans Affairs and at the Records Center in St. Louis, MO.
 The County Service Officer will assist in locating the document that is most readily obtainable.
 You may also download the file SF180.pdf, by going to: Records Services for the Public and Government Agencies.
 Then complete the form and mail it directly to St. Louis.
-A certified copy of your discharge will be mailed back to you within 6-8 weeks.
+A certified copy of your discharge will be mailed back to you within approximately 6-8 weeks.

 Can I go to school on my GI Bill education benefit?

-The GI Bill education benefit must be used within ten years of your discharge.
+The GI Bill education benefit must be used within fifteen years of your discharge.
 The veteran must also have completed the first full enlistment.
 Actual benefits will vary depending on the specific service dates.
 We recommend that you contact us directly or contact the VA Education office in St. Louis by calling 1-800-442-4551.

 How can I get a VA Home Loan?